dipshanadh/dipshanadh/README.md

 ## I'm an aspiring  Web Developer !!

-- 🔭 I’m currently working on some Web development projects for my portfolio
+- 🔭 I’m currently doing challenges on Frontend Mentor
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning full stack web development
 - 📖 I'm reading Eloquent JavaScript: A Modern Introduction to Programming, by Marijn Haverbeke
 - 🤔 I’m looking for help with backend web deveopment
 - 🎸 Would love: To know how to play guitar